 There are two sets of controls on this form.
-The first is a set of drive, directory, and file control boxes that are very similar to those found on the very first form seen when the program starts to run.
+The first is a group of drive, directory, and file control boxes that are very similar to those found on the very first form seen when the program starts to run.
 One uses the drive and directory controls to navigate to a folder in which network data is to be saved.
 If it is necessary to create a new folder, a left-click of the mouse on the "Create A New Directory" button creates a dialog that permits the new directory to be named and created.
 Once the desired directory has been opened, the existing text files (.txt) in it are displayed.
 This is because the network data will be saved in such a file.
 One can overwrite an existing file by double-clicking it with the left mouse button.
 If a new file needs to be created, the dialog for doing so is accessed by a left-click of the mouse on the "Create A New Filename" button.

 After choosing the location in which information is to be saved, the check boxes on the right of the form are set to determine what kinds of information will be saved.
-Appendix 1 provides an example of the kind of information that is saved in a file if all of the check boxes have been selected.
 If a check box is not selected, then the corresponding information is simply not written to the file.
 To save the file, after the desired check boxes have been selected, the user left-clicks the "Save The File" button with the mouse.
 The form remains open after this is done, because in some instances the user might wish to save different versions of the network information in different locations.
 This form is closed by a left-mouse click on the "Close Button", which returns the user to the "Test Network" form.